ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Numeric Miswriting**

-To implement this, use the math defined above to calculate the rate of rows eligible for noise and error rate per character/token based on user inputs.
-Then select the strings eligible for noise.
-Once the sample is selected, change digits of the number at random to any other random number.
-Please confirm that the new digit is an actual error.
+To implement this, select the strings eligible for noise and apply the numeric miswriting noise function to all strings with the user defined character error rate.

 Limitations: